wiseman-timelord/DownLord/README.md

 -----------------------------------------------------------------------------------------------------------------------
 ```
 ## Status: Beta
 - Re-visiting 2025/02.
-The release version works, but does not register the download until after completion.
-For now, that is ok for me, but its not possible to, restart and resume.
-There are also wierd stats during download active, since summary screen was implemented.
+The release version works, but there are some issues currently, see `Development` section below for more info.

 ## Description
 DownLord is a more dedicated approach to downloading large and important files, such as language models, especially on unreliable connections.
 It offers a customizable options menu with persistent settings, supports download resumption.
 The program automatically maintains 9 slots, auto-removing items from its list when, manually moved from the downloads folder or selected to be deleted.
 Unlike browser-based downloads, DownLord ensures that dpwnloads continue until complete.
 It's tailored for substantial downloads on a bad line, and where the best alternative `lfs` would otherwise produce no progress information.
 The program remembers the url, so as for the user to be able to continue incomplete downloads, resuming where possible.